“The big print giveth and the small print taketh away. ”

-- Support the collective position of the global independent record company sector as outlined in the Global Independent Manifesto below.
+- Support the collective position of the global independent record company sector as outlined in the Global Independent Standard below.

 We wholly disapprove of certain practices which leave artists under-recompensed and under-informed in the digital marketplace and will work together with the artist community to counter these practices.

 Signed on behalf of [Label]